kingjosephm/vehicle_make_model_classifier/README.md

 - To reduce the number of detailed vehicle make-model combinations, related  models are combined together (e.g. Ford F-150 Super Cab and Ford F350 Super Duty Crew Cab are combined into a single Ford F-Series category) using the script at `./create_training_images/restrict_population_make_models.py`.
 This reduced the number of unique make-model combinations over the period to **574**.
 <br> <br />
-- The restricted vehicle database is stored at `./create_training_images/make_model_database_mod.csv` with a corresponding analysis of this database in `./create_training_images/back4app_database_analysis.ipynb`.
+- The restricted vehicle database is stored at `./data/make_model_database_mod.csv` with a corresponding analysis of this database in `./create_training_images/back4app_database_analysis.ipynb`.
 A full list of these 574 make-model classes can be seen by scrolling down.

 #### Sampling method
 - Having defined the population of vehicles of interest, we scrape Google Images to download images that will be used as our training dataset.
 To capture sufficient variation *within* each vehicle make-model combination over time we scrape images using the detailed vehicle model descriptor, combined with the vehicle category (e.g. coupe, sedan, hatchback, SUV, comvertible, wagon, van, pickup), for every year available.
 In told, this produced 8,274 unique make-(detailed-)model-category-year combinations.
 <br> <br />
-- For every make-(detailed-)model-category-year combination, we scrape 100 images, which typically results in 85-90 savable PNG or JPG images.
+- For every make-(detailed-)model-category-year combination, we scrape 100 images, which typically results in 85-90 savable JPG images.
 We store these data in separate directories on disk based on make-(aggregated-)model-year.
 In each directory, approximately 95% of saved images are exterior vehicle photographs with the vast majority corresponding to the correct vehicle make, model and year.

-## Descriptives
 #### Sample restrictions
-- A full analysis of the scraped image dataset can be found under `./create_training_images/scraped_image_analysis.ipynb`.
+- A full analysis of the scraped image dataset in the notebook at `./create_training_images/scraped_image_analysis.ipynb`.
 690,014 total images were scraped for all 574 make-model classes over the period.
 Of these, 531,599 (77.04%) images were identified as having vehicle objects in them, according to YOLOv5.
 Specifically, we restict to abjects that this algorithm labels as a car, truck, or bus and with a confidence of >= 0.5.
 If multiple such images are identified in a particular image, we keep the one with the largest bounding box area.
   - Auxiliary analyses indicated that increasing the confidence threshold did not enhance model performance, while also reducing the number of sample images.
   <br> <br />
 - To ensure our training set contains adequately-sized images, we further restrict to images whose bounding boxes are > 5th percentile of pixel area, which reduced the total image count to 504,979 (73.18% of original images).
 The 5th percentile corresponded to 3,731 pixels, or approximately a 61 x 61 pixel image, which is comparably small.
   - Auxiliary analyses indicated that increasing this minimum object size threshold did not appreciably enhance model performance, while also reducing the number of sample images.
   <br> <br />

+## Descriptives
 - The empirical cumulative distribution function (ECDF) of bound box area of the scraped images can be seen below.

 <br />

 ![ECDF_Bbox](./create_training_images/ecdf_bounding_box_area.png)

-- In auxiliary analyses we imposed restrictions on the minimum image count per class, meaning make-model classes below this threshold were excluded from training and evaluation.
-This, however, had little impact on model performance; correspondingly,we include all 574 classes in our final model.
+- In supplementary analyses we imposed restrictions on the minimum image count per class, meaning make-model classes below this threshold were excluded from training and evaluation.
+This, however, had little impact on model performance; correspondingly, we include all 574 classes in our final model.
 <br> <br />
-- The table and figure below display key statistical moments and the distribution in the number of images per class, respectively, net of our analytic restrictions
+- The table and figure below display key statistical moments and the distribution in the number of images per class, respectively, net of our analytic restrictions.

 | Statistic | Value |
 | --------- | ----- |